matsengrp/gctree/README.md

     scons --inference --fasta=example_input/150228_Clone_3-8.fasta --outdir=test --converter=tas --naiveID=GL --jobs=2
     ```
 * **Explanation of arguments**

-    `--outdir=test` specifies that results are to be saved in directory `test/` (which will be created if it does not exist).
-The `--converter=tas` argument means that integer sequence IDs in the FASTA file are interpreted as abundances.
-The argument `--naiveID=GL` indicates that the root naive sequence has id "GL".
+    `--outdir=test` specifies that results are to be saved in directory `test/` (which will be created if it does not exist)

+    `--converter=tas` argument means that integer sequence IDs in the FASTA file are interpreted as abundances

+    `--naiveID=GL` indicates that the root naive sequence has id "GL".
 This sequence is the germline sequence of the V gene used in the V(D)J rearrangment that define this clonal family.

-The argument `--jobs=2` indicates that 2 parallel processes should be used.
+    `--jobs=2` indicates that 2 parallel processes should be used

     If running on a remote machine via ssh, it may be necessary to provide the flag `--xvfb` which will allow X rendering of ETE trees without X forwarding.

 ## INFERENCE